brendonmatheson/aws-terraform-eks/README.md

 aws eks --region ap-southeast-1 update-kubeconfig --name terraform-eks
 ```

 Note you will need to ensure that the region and name are correct for your cluster.
+If you get an error stating that update-kubeconfig is an unknown sub-command for EKS, you will need to upgrade to the latest AWS CLI version.

 For a full explanation and other options refer to the [AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).